codac-team/codac/doc/doc/tutorial/07-data-association/index.rst

 #.
 The constraints are heterogeneous: some of them are said **continuous** (they act on continuous domains of values, for instance intervals).
 Other are **discrete** (for instance, the identity of landmarks, estimated among a discrete set of :math:`n` possible values).
 And finally, some constraints come from **differential equations** (for instance for depicting the robot evolution).
 In this solver, we show that any kind of constraint can be combined, without going into a complex resolution algorithm.

 #.
 We do **not have to linearize**, and thus there is no approximation made here.
 This means that the equations are directly set in the solver, without transformation.
 Furthermore, the results are **reliable**: we can guarantee that the actual trajectory is inside the tube :math:`[\mathbf{x}](\cdot)`.

+Now, we will end this tutorial with a last application: a range-only SLAM problem.
+In this example, the position of the landmarks will be estimated together with the localization of the robot.
+We will finally see how this can be processed for real-time applications.